Why Contact Center Training Effectiveness Starts with Definition

 This happens because training goals are often defined broadly (for example, “be more empathetic” or “handle objections better”) without a shared understanding of what those behaviors look like in practice or how improvement should be evaluated.

 Psychometrics is the science of measuring psychological and behavioral constructs.
-Applied to training, it brings discipline to the design stage by forcing clarity around three fundamental questions.
+Applied to training evaluation methods, it brings discipline to the design stage by forcing clarity around three fundamental questions.

 First, what exactly is being trained?
 Is the goal knowledge, skill application, judgment, or observable behavior?